 9) Proof that the applicant has acquired the property / real estate properties / for a minimum value of 500,000 euros through certification of ownership and charges of the Property Registry that corresponds to the property or real estate.
 If at the time of the visa application, the acquisition of the property is in the process of registration in the Property Registry, it will be sufficient to present the aforementioned certification in which the entry form for the acquisition document is valid, accompanied by documentation accrediting the payment of the corresponding taxes.
 The certificate must be dated within 90 days prior to the submission of the application.

-10) For relatives of these applicants, in addition to the above, to prove the conjugal bond or filiation, by marriage certificate or birth certificate in the case of children, translated and legalized.
+10) For relatives of these applicants, in addition to the above, to prove the conjugal bond or filiation, by a marriage certificate or birth certificate in the case of children, translated and legalized.
 Original and photocopy.

 11) For ancestors of the applicant: points 1 to 7, plus: a) certificate of kinship notarized and legalized b) documents proving that they are in charge of the investor.
-If there is cohabitation, certificate from the “district community”
+If there is cohabitation, a certificate from the “district community”

 The deadline to meet the requirements and documentation required is 10 business days.